 - Our pulp has been tested as safe for use in the manufacture of papers and boards for food packaging; it contains no anthroquinone.

 Customers can be assured that the fibre used to make Millar Western pulp is legally sourced from forests managed with care.
 Our softwood grades are made with spruce-pine-fir (SPF) wood chips from our adjacent sawmill, while our hardwood grades are made from aspen, an abundant, fast-growing tree species.
 The timber used to produce Millar Western pulp is harvested exclusively in Alberta, Canada, from natural forests within 175 kilometres of our mill.
-The vast majority is obtained from government-owned land, which is managed in strict compliance with federal and provincial laws and regulations.
+The vast majority is obtained from publicly-held land, which is managed in strict compliance with federal and provincial laws and regulations.
 In renewing healthy forests, we plant only indigenous species, from seeds collected within harvested areas.

 Millar Western wood products, including pulp, are made using only local, indigenous tree species harvested within 175 km of our mills: Trempling aspen (Populus tremuloides), Balsam poplar (Populus balsamifera), Lodgepole pine (Pinus contorta var. latifolia), White spruce (Picea glauca), Black spruce (Picea mariana), Balsam fir (Abies Balsamea)